paulvha/scd30_on_raspberry/README.md

 # Version 3.0.1 / November 2018
  * - fixed Humdity typo in printf

+# Version 3.0.2 / January 2019
+ * - fixed issue to integrate with Python and added Pytho integrationexample code in the .odt (credit Aeolus1364)

 ## Software installation

 Make your self superuser : sudo bash